drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Docking Analyses

-There are many forces that are involved in the intermolecular association or binding between two molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/docking-analyses-35c54fc7'><i class='fa fa-play' aria-hidden='true'></i></button>There are many forces that are involved in the intermolecular association or binding between two molecules.
 An energy-driven docking procedure that takes into account van der Waals, hydrogen bonding and electrostatic forces allows one to "dock" a ligand to a binding site by optimizing the interaction of the ligand and its receptor.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer